Burmese Australians: Children

 Certain Burmese Australian parents are struggling to understand their children who are experiencing two different cultures, thus reported to be making disciplining much more difficult for parents.

 Counselling

-It is found that a vast number of the Burmese community in Australia experience much mental health issues due to the struggles and difficulties of both pre and post migration experiences, however due to the culture Burmese people are not familiar with seeking help or counselling from stranger or professional help.
-Burmese culture and personality are seemed to influence their perspectives on mental health and the idea of support systems.
+It is found that a vast number of the Burmese community in Australia experience many mental health issues due to the struggles and difficulties of both pre and post-migration experiences, due to tBurmese people not being familiar with seeking help or counselling from a stranger or professional help.
+Burmese culture and personality seem to influence their perspectives on mental health and the idea of support systems.